Summer Session Guide for Students and Parents

-Here are the key dates for our summer session:
+Here are the key dates for Summer Session 2021:

 Our summer session is a fast-paced program.
 An entire 18-week course is taught in just 6 weeks.
 Students will spend about 4 hours a day working in a course.
 Students can spread out their work throughout the day.
 It doesn’t have to be in one sitting.
 Students can work in their NCVirtual courses any time during the day or night, 24/7.
 They just need to pay close attention to the due dates for their assignments, tests, and quizzes.